AusIOT/CodeOfConduct/CoC.md

 Some events may provide alcoholic drinks.
 However, participants are expected to drink responsibly.
 Alcohol use or other intoxication are never accepted as an excuse for CoC violations.

 # Where does the Code of Conduct apply
-This Code of Conduct applies to all spaces managed by MelbIOT.
+This Code of Conduct applies to all spaces managed by AusIOT.
 This includes:

 Conferences (including social events and peripheral activities) Unconferences and sprints